AviBapatu/AI-Scrum-Assistant/README.md

 - Plans **data-driven sprints** based on historical velocity.
 - Uses **semantic search (RAG)** to detect duplicates and refine backlog quality.
 - Presents results in a **React + Shadcn/ui dashboard** where humans approve or reject AI suggestions.

-**Status:** The project structure has been set up, but the implementation of the features is not yet complete.
-The files are currently empty placeholders.

 ---